SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 - Input ports define the transmission destination points of a presenter.
 They handle an incoming transmission and transmit them properly to the target presenter.
 - An output port defines origin actions \(and the possible data associated to such action\) to transmit to a destination \(input\) port.
-It also defines the transformations to apply to the output data before give them to the input port.
+It also defines the transformations to apply to the output data before giving them to the input port.

 ### Transmitting from an output port to an input port

-A transmission connects a presenter’s output port with a presenter’s input port as shown by the following example:
+A transmission connects a presenter’s output port with a presenter’s input port as shown in the following example:
 ```
 list transmitTo: detail.
 ```